HunnyJ434/Fibonacci-using-Dynamic-Programming/README.md

 Dynamic Programming is much faster than recursive method.
 Recursive is bottom up method, whereas Dynamic memory allocation technique is top down process.

-- Time complexixity for recursive: F(n) = O(2<sup>n</sup>), as every problem is divided in two sub-problems, most are overlapping which are solved again and again.
+- Time complexity for recursive: F(n) = O(2<sup>n</sup>), as every problem is divided in two sub-problems, most are overlapping which are solved again and again.
-- Time complexixity for Dynamic technique : F(n) = O(n), as there are sub-problems, and every sub-problem is solved only once.
+- Time complexity for Dynamic technique : F(n) = O(n), as there are sub-problems, and every sub-problem is solved only once.